 - walking with so-called ‘gaik’ or ‘maik’ (branches decorated with flowers and ribbons, held on a long stick) – you can read more about it here

-Originally the rituals were linked to the Slavic festival called Stado (literally: ‘Herd’) – such name of ‘pagan’ festivities still celebrated on the Polish countryside was described in 15th-century documents (Długosz’ Chronicle and a few suviving sermons).
+Originally the rituals were linked to the Slavic festival called Stado (literally: ‘Herd’) – such name of ‘pagan’ festivities still celebrated on the Polish countryside was described in 15th-century manuscripts (Długosz’ Chronicle and a few suviving sermons).
 In the mentioned chronicle Stado is described as a feast organized in honor of the Slavic gods, and accompanied by songs, dances and sport activities.
 According to later documents, this feast was eventually ‘Christianized’ only in 16th or 17th century, however its pre-Christian elements are still alive in Poland nowadays, mostly detached from their original meaning.
 Informations about analogous Slavic spring feasts can be found for example in the medieval chronicle of Cosmas of Prague that describes a very similar feast celebrated by the early Czech people, dedicated also to ancestors, or in the sources mentioning the so-called Green Week or Rusalki Week that is celebrated among the East Slavs around the same time.

 The Polish name ‘Zielone Świątki’ survived only in the traditions of the countryside and was eventually adopted by the Christian church as a synonym of Pentecost in attempts of erasing its separate nature.
 Usage of the word ‘świątki’ there is extremely interesting and doesn’t occur in any other name of Polish holidays.
 In the traditions of the Polish contryside this word is used only to describe sacred wooden sculptures, which are created locally by self-taught folk artists.
 These sacred sculptures show mostly Christian religious figures nowadays (most often it’s the Holy Mother or the Pensive Christ), but many ethnographers agree that they rather resemble old-Slavic ‘pagan’ sculptures in their shape and forms of adoration.
 Such ‘świątki’ are usually placed in wayside shrines or inside hollows in trees along rural pathways and roads, and very often ‘protect’ crossroads that have a deep sacred meaning in the Polish folklore and where both divination and invocations were uttered (read more: Polish folk beliefs).
 In a way, considering also the surviving informations about the Stado festival, the original meaning of Zielone (Green) Świątki could be then interpreted literally as a festivity dedicated to sacred sculptures (this is, the old-Slavic gods) that are turning green during spring (being decorated with green and blooming branches).